arundhatibala/ada-times/_collections/_heros/1938-10-30-the-war-of-the-worlds.markdown

   <iframe class="responsive-iframe" src="final_map_revenue.html"></iframe>
 </div>
 <br><br> -->
 In conclusion, we see that a film's performance can, in fact, be optimised to be at the box office level.
-Using